-"No." He watched himself answer from a part of his mind without eyes.
-"I always do this."
+"No," he heard himself answer, "I always do this."
 The sentence came from nowhere.

 "Take photos of things.
 Places."
 He watched how Rafael reached up to brush his fringe out of his eyes, shifting his other arm at the same time to redistribute the weight of his backpack.
-He traced the movement of the hand back down to where it tucked into a jacket pocket.
+He traced the movement of the hand back down to where it tucked into his trenchcoat pocket.

 And suddenly the odd black and white film in his head ran out of images, jolting to a halt, the reel of pictures caught on some unknown hook.
-Black and white blurred and jumped into colour as he failed to find the words that he should be watching himself say from that part without eyes.
-How could there be nothing there?
-It was like he'd fallen amongst a jumble of nonsensical magazine pages and could only scramble around to read the nearest headline for something to say.
+Black and white blurred and jumped into colour as he failed to find the words.
+It was like he'd fallen into a pile of magazine pages and had to scramble for the nearest headline for something to say.

 "To capture something real."
-He blinked, hesitating as though he'd fumbled and grabbed the most crumpled page on the bottom of the stack only to realise he'd written it himself.
+He blinked, grabbing the nearest line only to realise he'd written it himself.
 And it didn't make sense.
-Rafael gave him a look and that dark part of him without eyes seem to twist and trip over itself.
+Rafael gave him a look and he felt stared at in a way that he didn't think cameras could stare.

 The question jolted him like interfering static.
 "Yes."

 He just stared, and Rafael just stayed there and looked back at him.
 And then they stood there some more.
 And then some lack of something meant that there was more noise from the man, some standard sequence of syllables, and then Rafael was gone.